SirAppSec/vuln-node.js-express.js-app/README.md

 Access the api from http://localhost:5000/api-docs

+# Easter eggs
+Try to find deleted passwords and files in the repository.
+Look for logic that breaks the application.

 # License
-This repository is free to use as is without any limitations the lorem impsum theme is free from https://themewagon.com/themes/free-responsive-bootstrap-5-html5-admin-template-sneat/
+This repository is free to use as is without any limitations

+the lorem impsum theme is free from https://themewagon.com/themes/free-responsive-bootstrap-5-html5-admin-template-sneat/

 # Ref